Detecting Glaucoma Early

 There are several things you can do to be sure you are giving the most accurate responses to the test:

-- You should make sure you are seated at the perimeter as comfortably as possible.
+- Sit as comfortably as possible at the perimeter.
 The tests often take 15 minutes to complete in each eye; so comfort is important.
 Let the person giving the test know if you feel hunched over or if the chin rest is too high.

 - You should always look at the target light.
 The location of the test lights during the test corresponds to locations on your retina.
 If you do not look around, your ophthalmologist can more accurately determine from the visual field where damage has occurred.